wigging/swift-macos/README.md

 $ bundle exec jekyll serve
 ```

-Use the following commands to update the Ruby Bundler gem and the GitHub pages gem:
+Commands to update the Ruby Bundler gem and the GitHub pages gem:

 ```bash
 $ gem update bundler